AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        (``PNG_FILTER_PAETH``).

-       **Important**: We have noticed that 8 (PNG_FILTER_NONE) is much faster than the default of NO_FILTERS (someimes 3x or more faster), but also makes larger resutling files are quite a bit larger (sometimes 2x larger).
-If you are need to optimize PNG write speed and are willing to have larger PNG files on disk, you may want to use that value for this attribute.
+       **Important**: We have noticed that 8 (PNG_FILTER_NONE) is much faster than the default of NO_FILTERS (sometimes 3x or more faster), but also makes larger resulting files that are quite a bit larger (sometimes 2x larger).
+If you need to optimize PNG write speed and are willing to have larger PNG files on disk, you may want to use that value for this attribute.

 **Custom I/O Overrides**